LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ##Filtering from within the controller

 In order to pass pre-filtered, pre-paginated data to the `ng-repeat` element, I moved my filtering into the controller.
 This was achieved by using Angular's $filter API, which can be injected as a controller dependency.
-Its use works like so:
+It works like so:

 ```javascript
 function myCtrl($scope, $filter)